 - Soy Beans– one of the most famous types of beans that aren’t costly is soybeans or soya beans.
 Famous in eastern Asia boiled soybeans also known as Edamame offers a good amount of Protein.
 (Boiled soybean-16.6g per 100g)

 Nutritional Value per 100 grams: Protein 36.49g | Carbohydrates 30.16g | Fiber 9.3g | Fat 19.94g

-Here is an easy recipe of Garlic Edamame
+Here is an easy recipe for Garlic Edamame

 - Chickpeas – also known as Garbanzo beans, have a good source of fiber and protein.
-It is a very common and important ingredient for recipes known in the Indian, mediterranean and middle eastern cuisine.
+It is a very common and important ingredient for recipes known in Indian, Mediterranean, and middle eastern cuisine.

 - Kidney Beans – also known as common beans is cooked to be able to enjoy the nutritional health it offers.
 It is also referred to as the poor man’s meat.

 Nutritional value per 100 grams (boiled kidney beans) Protein 8.7g | Carbohydrates 22.8g | Fiber 7.4g | Fat 0.50g